-Nature and purpose of appraisals, reasons for and use of appraisals, depreciations, cost approach, valuations, values, costs and markets. - REE 2300 Real Estate Investments, 3 semester hours, 45 lec.
-[Offered as needed] Designed to assist the student to become a more knowledgeable, and potentially, a more successful investor.
-Emphasis will be given to basic investment fundamentals, income tax consideration, ownership forms for investment, financing the investment, and analyzing and projecting investment returns. - REE 2800 Real Estate Management, 3 semester hours, 45 lec.
+Designed to assist the student to become a more knowledgeable, and potentially, a more successful investor.
+Emphasis will be given to basic investment fundamentals, income tax consideration, ownership forms for investment, financing the investment, and analyzing and projecting investment returns. - REE 2430 Real Estate Law, 3 semester hours, 45 lec.
+(Offered as needed) A study and analysis of real estate law including specific aspects of Florida Real Estate Law as applied to real estate documents, their form and contents, mechanics of their use, and an exposition of modern real estate transactions. - REE 2800 Real Estate Management, 3 semester hours, 45 lec.
 [Offered as needed] A study of the theories and techniques of professional management of real estate.
 Includes a complete study of the functions performed by a property manager as well as real estate office practice and management.
-Prerequisite: Real Estate Principles & Practices. - REL 2300 Humanities-Comparative Religion, 3 semester hours, 45 lec.
-[Offered as needed]
+Prerequisite: Real Estate Principles & Practices.